 4. Edward Mango

-South Florida is where the Edward Mango cultivar first appeared.
+South Florida is where the Edward Mango first appeared.
 Major Florida nurseries continue to produce Edward Mango today.

 Egusi is similar to melon and actually looks like a smaller version of a watermelon.
 The Egusi is native to Western Africa and may be found in various dry, humid, and tropical climates.